Welcome to LibertarianChristians.com

-Welcome to LibertarianChristians.com – your source for learning about the philosophy of liberty, which is called libertarianism, within the context of the Christian faith.
+Welcome to LibertarianChristians.com, home of the Libertarian Christian Institute.
+We are your #1 source for learning about the philosophy of liberty within the context of the Christian faith.

 For those familiar with libertarianism already, you might be asking can a Christian also be a libertarian?
-At LCC, we boldly answer YES!
+At LCI, we boldly answer YES!
 Christian libertarians believe that libertarianism is the only political philosophy that is truly consistent, that makes any rational or moral sense at all, and that agrees with what we understand in the Bible and Christian history.
 Read more about what it means to be a Christian libertarian by clicking here.

 Many Christians have some unfortunate misunderstandings about libertarianism, especially confusing the word libertarian with libertine.
 Make no mistake, there is a world of difference between these two words!
 Economist and philosopher Murray Rothbard wrote an excellent article in 1979 that explains some of these misunderstandings, answering such objections as: